htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Bugs Fixed:

+- Fixed a bug in the dedicated scheduler when using partitionable slots that would cause the *condor_schedd* to assert.
+  :jira:`1042`

 - Fix a rare bug where the starter will fail to start a job, and the job will immediately transition back to the idle state to be run elsewhere.
   :jira:`1040`

-- Fixed a bug in the dedicated scheduler when using partionable slots that would cause the schedd to assert.
-  :jira:`1042`

 Version 9.8.1
 -------------